If you’ve clicked on this article, then you must have one problem: you’re absolutely done with SuiteDash.

 While we cannot for that reason bring up any impressive numbers, we can certainly state that the first reviews and success stories seem promising.
 Zendo’s origin story is unusual, too, since it was developed based on the internal software that was already in use by Jakub’s company, Massive Pixel Creation.
 Overtime, it captured enough interest from their clients that the idea for a SaaS product was born.

 The roaring success of such collaboration tools as Slack or Discord clearly showed that nothing beats the good old real–time chat, at least when it comes to communication.
 People reply faster and are more engaged.
-That’s why Zendo decided that a chat feature is just what everyone needs.
+That’s why Zendo decided that a chat feature is just what everyone needs instead of a typical dashboard, that can be either over or underwhelming.

-Each request created by the client creates a new chat box within Zendo.
+Each Request created by the client creates a new conversation thread in Zendo’s chat.
 But it’s not a typical chat — it comes with superb features that are real game–changers.
-Because of them, the chatbox can become your main center of operations.
+Because of them, the chatbox can become your main center of operations and substitute all the current apps that you’re using.

-And, if your teammates have any issues, they can communicate in the same chat via notes, which exist only for internal purposes only and are invisible to the client.
+And of course, you can use the chat for normal conversations with both your client and your team members.
+And if there’s anything confidential, or your teammates have any issues, they can communicate in the same chat via notes, which exist only for internal purposes only and are invisible to the client.

 Best Suited for: SMBs